camunda/camunda-docs/docs/self-managed/backup-restore/operate-tasklist-backup.md

 camunda.tasklist.backup.repositoryName=<repository name>
 ```

-### Create backup API
+## Create backup API

 During backup creation Operate can continue running.
-To create the backup following endpoint can be called:
+To create the backup, the following endpoint can be called:

 ```
 POST actuator/backup